flokoe/bash-hackers-wiki/docs/howto/mutex.md

 The best way to set a global lock condition is the UNIX(r) filesystem.
-Variables aren't enough, as each process has its own private variable space, but the filesystem is global to all processes (yes, I know about chroots, namespaces, \... special case).
-You can \"set\" several things in the filesystem that can be used as locking indicator:
+Variables aren't enough, as each process has its own private variable space, but the filesystem is global to all processes (yes, I know about chroots, namespaces, ... special case).
+You can "set" several things in the filesystem that can be used as locking indicator:

 -   create files